Game Preview: Condors v Gulls, 7 p.m.

 PACIFIC OUTLOOK

 Seven teams will once again make the 2025 Calder Cup Playoffs from the Pacific Division.
 Currently, Bakersfield is tied with Tucson for the final playoff spot with 48 points each.
-The Condors have two games in hand and are sixth in the division with a .522 points percentage.
-Henderson visiting Milwaukee and Colorado heading to Texas are the only other games featuring the division tonight.
+The Condors have a game in hand and are seventh in the division with a .511 points percentage.

 SAN DIEGO SOARING